just-buildsystem/justbuild/doc/tutorial/third-party-software.md

 $
 ```

-Note to build the `fmt` target alone, its containing repository `fmtlib`
+Note that in order to build the `fmt` target alone, its containing
-must be specified via the `--main` option:
+repository `fmtlib` must be specified via the `--main` option:

 ``` sh
 $ just-mr --main fmtlib build fmt